AchrafKassioui/Learning-iOS-Dev/README.md

 However, if the definition of the function adds `_` before the name of the parameter, then we can call the function without naming that parameter, as in `greet("Achraf")`.

 The underscore is also used to name internal variables in a function.
 It's a Swift common pattern, not a mandatory rule.
-It's a way of telling yourself and other people that the variable in for internal use only, and does not belong in another context.
+It's a way of telling yourself and other people that the variable is for internal use only, and does not belong in another context.

 Example: